Automattic/jetpack/readme.txt

 * Calendly block: display an error when the embed URL is not found.
 * Comment Likes: improve performance by removing dependency on Noticons.
 * Contact Info Widget: improve the display of Map API key notices.
+* Custom CSS: add support for more CSS 3.0 properties: mask , scroll, and object-fit.
 * Eventbrite Block: offer additional alignment options.
 * Facebook Embeds and Facebook Page Plugin Widget: improve performance and compatibility with caching plugins.
 * Facebook Page Plugin Widget: add new layout options (Cover Photo and Call To Action).